Setup

 - Upload and download files — Attach files to web forms or download documents, reports, and exports from portals.

-- Authenticate with stored logins — Sign into protected sites using logins saved in Logins and Secrets, without exposing passwords.
-Sites that require HTTP Basic Auth (browser-level username/password prompts) are handled automatically using matching stored credentials.
+- Sign in with stored Logins — Sign in to protected sites using logins saved in Logins and Secrets, including one-time 2FA codes, without exposing passwords to the agent.
+Sites that require HTTP Basic Auth (browser-level username/password prompts) are handled automatically using matching stored logins.

-- Complete end-to-end processes — Chain actions across multiple pages to finish entire business workflows in a single job.
+- Complete end-to-end processes — Chain actions across multiple pages to finish entire business workflows in a single run.

 Key Benefits